Sing Chinese With Slater 跟帅德一起唱中文！Music Album

 Slater is known as a “Musical Diplomat” (音乐外交官) in part because he graduated from the Johns Hopkins University-Nanjing University Center for Chinese and American Studies with a Masters in International Relations.
 While he could have been a career diplomat, he chose to use his talents and singing ability to pursue closer relations and friendship between the Chinese and American peoples.
 Slater is also known as a “Warm Music Man” and a "Young George Clooney” for his handsome looks and prematurely silver hair.

-What People Say about "Sing Chinese With Slater"?
+What people are saying about "Sing Chinese With Slater"

-Professor of Chinese and Asian Studies Williams College
+Professor of Chinese and Stanfield Professor of Asian Studies